 We are also subject to a variety of other types of claims, proceedings, investigations and litigation initiated by government agencies or third parties.
 These include compliance matters, product regulation or safety, taxes, employee benefit plans, employment discrimination, health and safety, environmental, antitrust, customs, import/export, government contract compliance, financial controls or reporting, intellectual property, allegations of misrepresentation, false claims or false statements, commercial claims, claims regarding promotion of our products and services, or other similar matters.
 For example, consumer groups and certain plaintiffs have alleged that certain uses of Botox®, including "off-label" uses, have caused patient injuries and death and have further failed to adequately warn patients of the risks relating to Botox® use.
 From time to time reports related to the quality and safety of breast implant devices are published, including reports that have suggested a possible association between anaplastic large cell lymphoma and breast implants, as well as negative reports from regulatory authorities in Europe related to a breast implant manufacturer that is not affiliated with the Company.
 In addition, government investigations related to the use of products, but not the efficacy themselves, may cause reputational harm to the Company.
-Negative publicity, whether accurate or inaccurate, about the efficacy, safety or side effects of our products or product categories, whether involving us or a competitor, could materially reduce market acceptance to our products, cause consumers to seek alternatives to our products, result in product withdrawals and cause our stock price to decline.
+Negative publicity, whether accurate or inaccurate, about the efficacy, safety or side effects of our product or product, result in product withdrawals and cause our stock price to decline.
 Negative publicity could also result in an increased number of product liability claims, whether or not these claims have a basis in scientific fact.
 Any such claims, proceedings, investigations or litigation, regardless of the merits, might result in substantial costs, restrictions on product use or sales, or otherwise injure our business.